RestAuth/server/doc/install/from-source.rst

 * The `argparse <http://docs.python.org/library/argparse.html>`_ module ships
   with Python 2.7 and is available for Python 2.6
 * `Django South`_ is used for handeling schema migrations.

-..
-Note:: Although Django 1.4 still supports Python 2.5, RestAuth is only compatible with Python 2.6.5 or later.
-Earlier 2.6-versions should also work but are untested.

 Get source
 ----------